 The OMC serves as an interface between property-level management and executive leadership, providing problem solving and guidance on issues, standards and best practices that can benefit multiple properties or regions.

 Hines engineers track energy consumption at Hines-managed properties.
 Energy management and conservation practices occur daily, as engineers balance equipment to demand loads based on weather, time of day and tenant activity.
 Utility meter tracking and reporting serves as a benchmarking tool for month-to-month, year-to-year and property-to-property comparisons.
 Hines does not set blanket reduction mandates; optimum efficiency is continually achieved by rigorous assessment and identification of strategic infrastructure improvements.

 The energy consumption of Hines-managed buildings has been tracked since 1957.
 Today, using a proprietary Web-based application called ECOS, engineers input property information, certifications, monthly utilities cost and consumption totals, degree days and average occupancy.
 Automated analytics tools permit evaluation of data integrity and trends by property, region or company-wide.

-Water consumption and costs, derived from utility bills, are tracked in ECOS by building engineers.
+Water consumption and costs, derived from utility bills, are tracked in ECOS (Hines’ proprietary environmental tracking tool) by building engineers.
 As Hines has leveraged green building standards, water consumption from occupant use has decreased.
-Hines continues to evaluate lifecycle water savings and costs of restroom retrofits in existing buildings.
+Hines continues to evaluate the lifecycle water savings and costs of restroom retrofits in existing buildings.